1. Home

 How Do Greenhouse Gases Contribute to Climate Change?

-While many GHGs are naturally present in the world at certain levels, climate change can occur when the proportion of those gases in the atmosphere gets off balance.
-If the concentration of GHGs in the atmosphere gets too high, it traps too much heat on the earth's surface, and that leads to rising temperatures.
+While many greenhouse gases are naturally present in the world at certain levels, climate change occurs when the proportion of those gases in the atmosphere gets off balance.
+If the concentration of greenhouse gases in the atmosphere gets too high, it traps too much heat on the earth's surface, and leads to rising temperatures.

-This increase in surface temperatures directly contributes to global climate change, and it causes issues such as:
+This increase in surface temperatures directly contributes to global climate change and related issues.

 • Extreme weather patterns